wesleymorlock/Single-Cycle-MIPS-Processor/README.md

 From these results, it is clear that these programs are running on a single cycle cpu because of the fact that the IPC is always 1.
 Another important result is the amount of time required for each of the program executions. `add_test` does not require a lot of time because it is a much simpler program with just a few arithmetic instructions.
 As we move to fibonacci, however, the program includes branching, loading and storing in memory, as well is syscalls.
 The program executes in a loop until the desired fibonacci value is calculated.
 As number term for the fibonacci value increases (5, 10, or 20 in these tests), the number of time units increases significantly.
 This same relation shows in the clock cycles and number of instructions, because many more operations are required to calculate an nth fibonacci number.

 Furthermore, gtkwave images were created for each of these outputs.
-They can be found in the root directory under the names:
+They can be found in the gtkwaves directory under the names:

-	-add_test_gtk.png
+	add_test_gtk.png
-	-fib10_gtk.png
+	fib10_gtk.png
-	-fib5_gtk.png
+	fib5_gtk.png
-	-fib20_gtk.png
+	fib20_gtk.png
 These images show the exact changes of values throughout time.

 	-run with different numbers to get stats on: